-Tracy was a reporter for WCCO-TV, the CBS-owned station in Minneapolis, where he was a member of the station's investigative team, covering many major stories, including the methamphetamine epidemic and the collapse of the 35W bridge.
+Before joining CBS News, Tracy was a reporter for WCCO-TV in Minneapolis, where he was a member of the station's investigative team, covering major stories such as the methamphetamine epidemic and the collapse of the 35W bridge.

 Tracy was born in St. Paul, Minn.
-He was graduated from Marquette University with bachelor's degrees in broadcast journalism and political science and with a master's degree in public service at Marquette University.
+He graduated from Marquette University with bachelor's degrees in broadcast journalism and political science.
+He also earned a master's degree in public service from Marquette University.